-Companies usually do not supplement retirement benefits, i.e. there are no company-wide pension plans.
+Companies usually do not supplement retirement benefits, i.e., no company-wide pension plans.
 Employer third pillar contributions are currently optional and not very common and may be more inherent among higher-ranking employees (only 8% of all companies provide this benefit).

 Voluntary health insurance in practice may be supplementary or additional health insurance.
-While the compulsory health insurance is provided by the HZZO, voluntary health insurance is carried out by insurance companies, which have received permission of HANFA (Croatian Financial Services Supervisory Agency) to implement and carry out this kind of insurance.
-One of the conditions for being able to agree a voluntary insurance policy in a voluntary health insurance is that the person is registered in compulsory health insurance.
+While compulsory health insurance is provided by the HZZO, voluntary health insurance is carried out by insurance companies, which have received HANFA (Croatian Financial Services Supervisory Agency) permission to implement and carry out this kind of insurance.
+One of the conditions for agreeing on a voluntary insurance policy for voluntary health insurance is that the person is registered in compulsory health insurance.

-Supplementary health insurance is the insurance which provides coverage of part of expenses up to the full cost of health care of compulsory insurance (coverage for participation costs).
-It covers all types of additional payments regarding the basic health insurance in all healthcare institutions including, without limitation: primary health care, specialist examinations, diagnostics, laboratory tests, physical therapy, dental medicine services, hospital treatment and getting prescription medication.
-It is implemented by the Croatian Health Insurance and the insurance companies in Croatia.
+Supplementary health insurance is the insurance that provides coverage of part of expenses up to the full cost of health care of compulsory insurance (coverage for participation costs).
+It covers all types of additional payments regarding the basic health insurance in all healthcare institutions, including, without limitation: primary health care, specialist examinations, diagnostics, laboratory tests, physical therapy, dental medicine services, hospital treatment, and getting prescription medication.
+Croatian Health Insurance and the insurance companies in Croatia implement it.

-Company-wide medical benefits are not typical, but sometimes offered for management and professional staff in course of additional (voluntary) healthcare, and the most common benefit is medical check-up including higher quality and faster health service by specialist.
-Some companies (mostly multinational) also insure family members of executives.
+Company-wide medical benefits are not typical but are sometimes offered for management and professional staff through additional (voluntary) healthcare.
+The most common benefit is medical check-ups, including higher quality and faster health service by specialists.
+Some companies (primarily multinational) also insure family members of executives.

 Other voluntary benefits available as insurance products in the market

-- Travel health insurance – Covers costs of medical treatments during travel and stay abroad (76% of all companies provide this benefit).
+- Travel health insurance covers medical treatment costs during travel and stays abroad (76% of all companies provide this benefit).

 - Personal accident insurance – The most common are group personal accident insurance policies on 24 hours basis or so-called “Manager´s accident” with higher sums insured.
-The main coverages are death due to accident and permanent disability.
-All other coverages (for e.g. death due to illness, death due to traffic accident, bone breakage, daily home or hospital allowance, therapy expenses, etc.) are optional.
+The main coverages are death due to accidents and permanent disability.
+All other coverages (e.g., death due to illness, death due to traffic accidents, bone breakage, daily home or hospital allowance, therapy expenses, etc.) are optional.

-- Life insurance – Can be with or without savings and investment component.
-A basic life insurance policy consists of defined sum insured that is payable in case of death of the insured person.
-In addition to life insurance, supplemental insurance against personal accident may also be arranged (such that result in permanent disability, daily hospital treatment costs, death caused by an accident), as well as supplemental insurance against severe illness.
+- Life insurance – Can be with or without savings and investment components.
+A basic life insurance policy consists of a defined sum insured that is payable in case of the insured person’s death.
+In addition to life insurance, supplemental insurance against personal accidents can be arranged (such that result in permanent disability, daily hospital treatment costs, and death caused by accident), as well as supplemental insurance against severe illness.

-Life insurance with saving component is also not-taxable for insureds/beneficiaries since 01.01.2020.
+Life insurance with a savings component is also not-taxable for insureds/beneficiaries since 01.01.2020.

-In general, life insurance policies are not very common insurance based benefit, except maybe for higher ranking employees.
+In general, life insurance policies are not very common insurance-based benefits, except maybe for higher-ranking employees.

-The structure of compensation packages depends on employees’ position and net salary:
+The structure of compensation packages depends on employees’ positions and net salary:

-- Senior managers almost always expect to have round-the-clock use of company cars, a mobile phone with business-related expenses paid by the company, performance-related bonuses and professional education.
+- Senior managers almost always expect round-the-clock use of company cars, mobile phones with business-related expenses paid by the company, performance-related bonuses, and professional education.

-- Middle and lower managers, depending on position (for example, a sales representative would have a different package from an IT system administrator), expect to be able to use company cars in working hours and some kind of performance-related bonus, especially if their work is directly related to profit margins.
+- Middle and lower managers, depending on the position (for example, a sales representative would have a different package from an IT system administrator), expect to be able to use company cars during working hours and some kind of performance-related bonus, primarily if their work is directly related to profit margins.

-Typically, companies provide tax-free transportation allowances, i.e. the most collective agreements have public transportation coverage for workers.
-Also, some bigger especially production oriented companies provide canteens open to all employees.
+Typically, companies provide tax-free transportation allowances, i.e., most collective agreements have public transportation coverage for workers.
+Also, some bigger and production-oriented companies offer canteens to all employees.

-There are no other common benefits on the business market, except maybe housing allowances for expatriates and employee loans provided by banks or larger and international companies.
-There are also not common flexible benefits (only 1% of companies provide this kind of benefit).
+There are no other expected benefits on the business market, except maybe housing allowances for expatriates and employee loans provided by banks or larger international companies.
+Only 1% of companies offer flexible benefits.

 Related Government Websites